 Brooks was the hottest star in country music by the time he released “Unanswered Prayers.”
 Written by Brooks with Pat Alger and Larry Bastian, the song tells the story of a man who runs into his old flame at a high school game, and realizes that though he used to pray fervently that they would be together one day, his life has turned out better by being with his wife.
 The song’s hook, “Some of God’s greatest gifts are unanswered prayers,” would go on to inspire a TV movie.
 Brooks has said the song was based on a real-life encounter with his high school sweetheart.

 “The Thunder Rolls”

 Controversy surrounded the release of this song, when TV outlets pulled the accompanying music video because of its theme of domestic violence.
 Despite the setback, the clip won the CMA Awards Video of the Year in 1991 and gave Brooks his fifth straight No. 1 single.
-Tanya Tucker originally recorded the song, which Brooks wrote with Pat Alger.
-It included a third verse that had the woman in the song going upstairs to get a gun to shoot her husband, which was omitted from Brooks’ recorded version.
+Tanya Tucker originally recorded the song, which Brooks wrote with Pat Alger; it includes a third verse that has the woman in the song going upstairs to get a gun to shoot her husband, which was omitted from Brooks’ recorded version.

 “More Than a Memory”

 Brooks made chart history in 2007 when this song debuted at No. 1 on Billboard‘s Top Country Singles chart.
 It marked his first single release after a period of semi-retirement.
 More than a comeback, “Memory” marked the first time that Brooks had reached the pole position since 1998’s “To Make You Feel My Love,” and proved that his powerful pipes didn’t suffer any retirement rust.
 It was written by Lee Brice, Billy Montana and Kyle Jacobs.

 “If Tomorrow Never Comes”